mars-terraforming-research/TerraScreen/README.md

 The code can be run in two modes, which are selected through a flag (~Line 150):

 * When `equilibrate =.true.`, the code runs to radiative equilibrium, including a simple parameterization for convection
-* When `equilibrate =.false.`, the code does a single pass through the radiation without updating the temperature.
+* When `equilibrate =.false.`, the code does a single pass through the radiation without updating the temperatures.
 The output can be interpreted as the radiative forcing resulting from instantenously injecting aerosols in the atmosphere.

-Additionally, the code is wrapped  within a main loop used to explore sensitity to a single paremeter.
-Typically, the code is ran for different visible opacities, defined within an array `tau_array`, but the code could be just as easily adapted to explore other any other parameter.
+Additionally, the code is wrapped  within a main loop used to explore sensitivity to a single paremeter.
+Typically, the code is ran for different visible opacities, defined within an array `tau_array`, but the code could be just as easily adapted to explore other any other parameters.
 ```
     parameter (i_tau=14)
     real*8 tau_array(i_tau)